 Share My Lesson is a place where educators can come together to create and share their very best teaching resources.
 Developed by teachers for teachers, this free platform gives access to high-quality teaching resources and provides an online community where … Continue reading

 The 9 Wisdom traditions game created by World Religions Project is now available.
 It can be played on smartphones and tablets and is a great way to learn more about our own traditions (whether it be Christianity, Judaism, Islam, Hinduism, … Continue reading

 It’s the start of a new semester, a great time to remind your students to appreciate difference.
 Promote the value of cross-cultural relationships in your classes this year.
 This article from Teaching Tolerance on how friendships develops across these differences. … Continue reading

 The objective of this activity developed by Interfaith Explorers is about understanding similarities, differences and valuing uniqueness.
+Remember to bring lemons!

 Project Interfaith’s Conversation Kits include all the materials necessary to help you successfully organize your very own interfaith program.
 The objective of a Speed Dialogue is to facilitate open, respectful conversations about religion, spirituality, belief, culture, stereotypes, and identity.
 The … Continue reading

 New resources to enhance teaching and learning about religion.
 Learning modules, lesson plans, syllabi, and videos are available for free.